morningtec/StellaSDK/docs/using-java/using-java.md

             UIApplicationMain (argc, argv, nil, nil);
     }

-Understanding the separation between the __JVM thread__ and __Stella thread__ is critical when integrating Java functions in Stella Apps.
+Understanding the separation between the __Android UI thread__ and __Stella thread__ is critical when integrating Java functions in Stella Apps.
 In principal, native events and drawings (Objective-C) shall always happen in Stella thread and Java function calls shall always happen in JVM thread.
 The JNIHelper smooths the communication between native and Java functions.

 Conceptually the communication can be both ways.
 Suppose the native side initiates an action, the sequence of events are described as follows:

-| Stella thread                    | JVM thread
+| Stella thread                    | Android UI thread
 | -                                | -
 | native: initiate call to Java    |
 | Java: run command on UI thread   |